paraps/paraps/README.md

   ✩ - if you're just generally mean or rude honestly
   </p>
   <p align="left">
-  ✩ - regiment members, specifically ones REALLY active in regiment stuff. y'all are just kinda annoying sorry
+  ✩ - regiment members, i'm just kinda iffy on them sorry
   </p>
   <p align="left">
     i'll probably add more to this when i remember to do so